randomman552/Led-Strip-Controller/README.md

 ```

 An array of LED's may then be provided after creating them with FastLED.\
-An example is shown below:
+The example below is found in Led-Strip-Controller.ino
 ```C++
 #define LED_TYPE WS2812B
 #define DATA_PIN 9